 Microsoft temporarily blocked devices from receiving this update if the Sophos Endpoint is installed.
-Further information can be found in the Microsoft Articles listed in the Related information section.
+Further information can be found in the Microsoft articles listed in the Related information section.

-Note: Microsoft have now removed this block.
+Note: Microsoft has now removed this block.

-For Sophos Central customers we have performed an automatic update to add the following to the Global Exclusions:
+For Sophos Central customers, we have performed an automatic update to add the following to the Global Exclusions:

-Note: This will appear in your list as Sophos temporary exclusion see KBA 133945.
+Sophos temporary exclusion see KBA 133945

 We have identified a permanent fix and are now automatically rolling out the fix to customers starting 25th April 2019.
 This will take place over a two to three week period.